 Some cardholders might find that cash back cards offer a number of advantages over other rewards credit cards.
 For instance, points and miles vary in value depending on how they are used, but cash back is generally worth the same amount when traded in for a statement credit, direct deposit or check.
-(Some cards let you redeem your cash back for stuff such as gift cards or merchandise, but those will typically be your least lucrative options.)
-Cash back is also more flexible than points or miles; you can opt for direct deposit into your bank account and then spend it on anything.
+Some credit cards let you redeem your cash back for stuff such as gift cards or merchandise, but those will typically be your least lucrative options.
+Cash back is also more flexible than points or miles, as you can choose to directly deposit your rewards into your bank account and then spend it on anything you wish.

 What types of cash back cards are there?

 Speaking of flexibility, cash back cards can have a variety of earnings schemes, giving you the opportunity to really maximize your rewards.
 You have three different types of cash back programs from which to choose: flat-rate, fixed bonus categories and rotating bonus categories.

 The latter two usually have higher rates on certain types of spending and 1 percent on all other purchases.
 Which credit card gets you the most cash back is largely based on your everyday spending habits.